-Influencing from the 'inside'

-- Hold face-to-face meetings with politicians and key officials who are interested in the issues covered by EQUAL and especially those dealing with the National Action plans for Employment and Social Inclusion; - Build links with staff working for politicians and these key officials; - Meet with other officials who can influence policy and administrative practice; - Provide analysis and information briefings to departmental and parliamentary committees; - Speak at relevant committees; - Negotiate with politicians and officials who can influence policy and administrative practice.
+Influencing from the 'inside' Influencing from the 'outside' • Hold face-to-face meetings with politicians and key offi- cials who are interested in the issues covered by EQUAL and especially those dealing with the National Action plans for Employment and Social Inclusion; Involve policy-makers in the design and implementation of EQUAL; Inform and build relationships with the media; • Build links with staff working for politicians and these key officials; Assist journalists with stories;Make links between DPs and policy-makers; • Meet with other officials who can influence policy and administrative practice; Build broad and diverse networks with relevant groups;Meet with people that can influence policy and practice; • Provide analysis and information briefings to depart- mental and parliamentary committees; • Provide analysis and information briefings to relevant outside bodies; • Speak at relevant committees; • Become a source of reliable information on discrimina- • Negotiate with politicians and officials who can influ- ence policy and administrative practice. tion in the labour market.